" "

 Best NBN speeds for gaming

-As you would expect, often the best NBN speeds for gaming are the fastest speeds available, as they will typically provide a smoother and speedier performance, which is especially useful for cloud-based gaming.
+As you would expect, often the best NBN speeds for gaming are the fastest speeds available.
+A fast speed will typically provide a smoother and speedier performance, which is especially useful for cloud-based gaming.
 A faster speed can also mean that your gaming session or downloads aren’t interrupted when other people in your household are also online (especially in multi-gamer households).

 NBN Co recommends its Home Ultrafast (NBN 1000) speed tier as the best for all your gaming needs, while Home Superfast (NBN 250) will offer a smooth gaming experience.
 Home Fast speeds (NBN 100) are also good for a consistent gaming experience, even when others are online.